Anant/Cassandra.Toolkit/docs/setup/setup.ansible-config-files.md

 We have two examples of environment folders provided, [`_example`](./config/ansible/envs/_example) for open source Apache Cassandra and [`_example_dse`](./config/ansible/envs/_example_dse) for DSE.
 You can use those as a starter template.

 We will copy the Apache Cassandra example config for our example below.
+Example paths assume that Cassandra/DSE was installed using package installation, but if you used a binary tarball instead you just have to change some of the variables in the group_vars/all.yml file.

 ```
 # assuming bash's current dir is project root, and you want your env to be named "testing", and using Apache Cassandra (not DSE):